Kroc/v80/bin/wla-dx/README.txt

 will yield "$29 $00 $06".

-Note that "SEP"/"REP" again will in turn reset the accumulator/index register size.
+Note that "SEP" / "REP" again will in turn reset the accumulator/index register size.

 This is not a compulsory directive.